aspiringsecurity/De-Transport-Monitor/README.md

 We are generating an NFT for NFC tags for vehicles and spare parts at the time of service and repair workflows.

-Identity management, the ability to extend the solution using IBC, and reducing misinformation at the time of Incident analysis and reporting are the key reasons for experimenting with Waves.
+Identity management, the ability to extend the solution, and reducing misinformation at the time of Incident analysis and reporting.

 Onyx analytics and aggregator tooling: investigative case management and incident reporting, identity management at the time of allocation of a case to a police officer, and incident severity analysis based on the decentralized voting at the Onyx blockchain.